RajatRasal/rajatrasal.github.io/_posts/2019-03-14-Mean-Squared-Error-as-Maximum-Likelihood-Estimation.md

 Anyone who has read about machine learning will be familiar with the **Mean Squared Error (MSE) as loss function in a supervised learning model**.
 If we generalise a bit, and think about this from a Statistics viewpoint, the **MSE gives us the measure of the quality of an estimator of a parameter**.

 But what makes the MSE a 'good' measure for this?
 How do we define 'good' in this case?
-Hoefully this article will answer some of these questions.
+Hopefully this article will answer some of these questions.

 ##### Prerequisites
 There is no need to understand a great deal about machine learning to make sense of this article, but it would help put things into perspective.
 Hopefully anyone doing a first year university course in Maths, Statistics or Computer Science shouldn't find this too much of a stretch to read either.